Table of Contents Show

 B.Arch Architecture: What You Need to Know

 A B.Arch architecture degree is the most direct path to licensure.
 This professional degree typically takes five years and is accredited by the National Architectural Accrediting Board (NAAB).
+As of 2024, there are 176 NAAB-accredited programs housed in 140 institutions across the country, enrolling a total of 33,558 students according to NAAB data.
 Students enrolled in a B.Arch program study design studios, structural engineering, building systems, architectural history, and digital tools.
 Many top B.Arch institutes combine classroom learning with hands-on studio projects every semester.

 Architecture Tuition Comparison: Public vs. Private vs. Online